avery-whitehead/StreetMapsDownload/README.md

 ## Map Download UPRN

-Downloads a series of static map images from Mapbox of a UPRN's surrounding area at different elevation levels
+Downloads a series of static map images from ArcGIS of a UPRN's surrounding area at different elevation levels

 `py -3 street_maps.py [UPRN]` OR `py -3 street_maps.py` and be prompted for UPRN at the start